 Firstly, upon creating an account, you are given a pass-phrase that consists of twelve words.
 This should be kept securely as it provides a way of restoring your account in the case where the device you are using is damaged or stolen.

 Secondly, your account can be restored through your email as you are provided with a backup link when you are initially creating you Exodus account.
 A click on your backup link leads you to a login-in page where you enter your password before accessing your account.

 The Exodus wallet Interface

-Three main functions can be accessed through three categories placed on the left side of the interface named portfolio, Wallet and exchange.
+Three main functions can be accessed through four categories placed on the left side of the interface named portfolio, Wallet, exchange and backup.